meyer3cj/Group82021/UserGuide/DeleteAccount.md

 * Towards the bottom of the list there will be a terminate account option.

 * To delete your account select that terminate account button and a window will appear asking if you are sure you want to terminate the account.
-Click “yes” to delete the account click “no” to return to the user profile page.
+Click “Yes” to delete the account click “No” to return to the user profile page.